 React Native incorporates React development capabilities and architecture, like modularity and code reusability, and works on JavaScript.
 This framework is well-known for the declarative nature of the programming style it offers.
 Thanks to this method, you can give only high-level directives about the looks and behavior of your mobile product, while the framework automatically covers the rest for you.

-With React Native, you can avoid imperative coding with its micromanagement approach, taking too much time for writing long and meticulous machine commands.
+With React Native, you can avoid imperative coding with its micromanagement approach, taking too much time to write long and meticulous machine commands.
 React Native’s modularity allows for easiness in breaking down UI functionalities into independent and manageable code blocks.

 React vs. Xamarin: Which Developers Are Easier to Find/Hire?